basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-an-S3-Client.md

 ```

 ### Specifying User Credentials

-To configure the s3cmd client for the user, you must change the `access_key` and `secret_key` settings.
+To configure the `s3cmd` client for the user, you must change the `access_key` and `secret_key` settings.

 ### Specifying Storage Location

-By default, the `.s3cfg` file uses the Amazon S3 service as the backend storage.
-For a Riak CS system, you change the following settings to point to your storage system:
+By default, the `.s3cfg` file uses the Amazon S3 service as the storage backend.
+For a Riak CS system, change the following settings to point to your storage system:

-`host_base`: Specify the domain name or the path to your data storage, such as data.example.com.
+* `host_base` &mdash; Specify the domain name or the path to your data storage, such as data.example.com.

-`host_bucket`: Specify the bucket location, such as %(bucket)s.data.example.com.
+* `host_bucket` &mdash; Specify the bucket location, such as `%(bucket)s.data.example.com`.

 ### Enabling SSL in the Client

 If you are using SSL, set `use_https` equal to `True`.